Lawmakers urge U.S. Treasury's Yellen to back review of IMF surcharges

 By Andrea Shalal

 In a Jan.
-10 letter to Yellen led by Representatives Jesus Garcia and Alexandria Ocasio-Cortez, the lawmakers called the policy "unfair and counterproductive," and said it robbed countries of resources needed to combat the COVID-19 pandemic.
+10 letter to Yellen led by Representatives Jesus Garcia, Alexandria Ocasio-Cortez and Pramila Jayapal, the lawmakers called the policy "unfair and counterproductive," and said it robbed countries of resources needed to combat the COVID-19 pandemic.

 "At a time when countries around the world should be focused on this public health crisis, these surcharges divert billions of dollars into the IMF’s pockets here in Washington and prevent an equitable recovery,” Garcia said in a statement to Reuters.